umlouco/video-conference-zoom/README.txt

 * [zoom_api_link meeting_id="meeting_ID" class="your_class" id="your_id" title="Text of Link"] -> You can show the link of your meeting in your site anywhere using the shortcode.
 Replace your meeting link in place of "meeting_ID".
 * Added a button in tinymce where you can choose a meeting to add into your post.

+**Find a Short Documentation or Guide on how to setup: https://deepenbajracharya.com.np/zoom-conference-wp-plugin-documentation/**

 **Using Action Hooks**

 1. zvc_after_create_meeting( $meeting_id, $host_id )
 Hook this method in your functions.php file in order to run a custom script after a meeting has been created.